-U.N envoy complains of state surveillance, access restrictions in Myanmar
+U.N. envoy complains of state surveillance, access restrictions in Myanmar

 She was also not allowed to visit three journalists detained last month by the army and charged with contacting a rebel group, despite the site of their detention being a popular tourist spot, the human rights envoy said.

-Suu Kyi's spokesman Zaw Htay was not immediately available for comment late on Friday.

-Myanmar regularly blocks monitors and journalists from traveling to areas near the conflicts citing concerns over safety.
+Myanmar regularly blocks monitors and journalists from travelling to areas near the conflicts citing concerns over safety.
 Security officials say monitoring prominent people is a normal part of their work.

 Lee said it was "unacceptable" that people meeting her were watched and even followed by agents she suspected to be from the police Special Branch that once stalked political opponents during almost half a century of dictatorship.